A swarm of replicated state machines

 Checkpoints

 Let’s say we want to add a new node to an existing subnet because a flood destroyed one of the data centers hosting the subnet.
-This new node cannot start processing and proposing new blocks until it has the right state, the state that results from execution of all the blocks produced by this subnet so far.
+This new node cannot start processing and proposing new blocks until it has the right state, the state that results from the execution of all the blocks this subnet produced so far.

 One way to bring the node up to date is to download all those blocks and replay them.
 This sounds simple, but if the rate of change is high and message execution is costly, the new node might need a lot of time to catch up.
 As the Red Queen put it: My dear, here we must run as fast as we can, just to stay in place.
 And if you wish to go anywhere you must run twice as fast as that.

 Another solution is to create persistent snapshots of the state from time to time.
 The peers can fetch and load those snapshots when they need help.
-This method works really well for our state machine: it reduces the catch up time from days to minutes.
+This method works well for our state machine: it reduces the catch-up time from days to minutes.
 Let’s call those persistent snapshots checkpoints.

 Components of the state machine: blocks as inputs, states, state trees as outputs, and checkpoints.